kyma-project/test-infra/docs/prow/prow-secrets-management.md

 gsutil mb -p $PROJECT gs://$BUCKET_NAME/
 ```

-### Create a keyring
+### Create a key ring

-Use this command to create a keyring for the private keys:
+Use this command to create a key ring for the private keys:

 ```
 gcloud kms keyrings create $KEYRING_NAME --location $LOCATION
 ```
-### Create a key in the keyring
+### Create a key in the key ring

 Create a key for encrypting your private key.